 Select the driver that you want to try.

 Click Next to install the driver:

-11. Remove Malware
+16. Remove Malware

-If you have No Internet error on Android you should also check your phone for malware using Malwarebytes Security app for Android:
+If you have “No Internet” WiFi-related error on your mobile device you should also check your phone for malware using Malwarebytes Security app:

-If you tried all of the above but there is still no Internet access you can resetting settings on your Android device or Windows PC to finally get rid of the issue.
+So, if you tried all of the above but there is still no Internet access you can resetting settings on your Android device or Windows PC to finally get rid of the issue.

 On Windows 10 you should launch the Settings app, then select Update & Security > Recovery and click on Get started in the Reset this PC area:

 If nothing of the above helped you solve WiFi Connected, No Internet on your Android, iPhone or Windows, you have no more options except contacts the support of your ISP and ask for assistance.